eventnetusa/eventnet/src/_vip/walmart-tour.md

       with access to over 3,500 stores across the country.

+      #### Offer your brand clients the unique and highly sought after
+      opportunity to activate steps away from the world's largest big box retailer.&nbsp;

+      #### Reach consumers where they shop by setting up in Walmart parking lots
+      and storefront sidewalks.&nbsp;

       #### Which stores will your brand clients activate in 2019?
     single_image_block:
       single_image_path: /uploads/picture2-5.jpg